Peter Keville

 barely incoming to the eye

-onto the wide beach dry,
+onto the wide beach dry and waiting,

-and the light draining,
+and the winter light draining,

 and the dusk dancers out to play